jbellis/jvector/UPGRADING.md

   it easy to make apples-to-apples comparisons with Lucene HNSW graphs.)
 So, if you were building a graph of M=16 with JVector2, you should build it with M=32 with JVector3.
-- `NodeSimilarity.ReRanker` renamed to `Reranker`
-- `NodeSimilarity.Reranker` api has changed.
-The interface is no longer parameterized, the `similarityTo` method no longer takes a Map parameter (provided by `search` with the full vectors associated with the nodes returned), and a single call will be made with an array of ids to rerank rather than call-per-id.
+- `NodeSimilarity` has been removed.  `ScoreFunction` is now a top-level interface; grouping of functions for build and for search are now done by `BuildScoreProvider` and `SearchScoreProvider`.
+  - BuildScoreProvider allows the creation of larger-than-memory indexes by using compressed vectors during graph construction.
+  - Reranking is done using `ExactScoreFunction::similarityTo(int[])` rather than with a Map parameter.
     The map change is because we discovered that (in contrast with the original DiskANN design) it is more performant to read vectors lazily from disk at reranking time, since this will only have to fetch vectors for the topK nodes instead of all nodes visited.
-The id change is to allow native implementations to perform more work per FFM call.
+  - `example/Grid.java` shows how to use these.
+- `RandomAccessVectorValues::vectorValue` is deprecated, replaced by `getVector` (which has the same semantics as `vectorValue`) and `getVectorInto`.
+The latter allows JVector to avoid an unnecessary copy when there is a specific destination already created that needs the data.

 ## Other changes to public classes

-- `OnHeapGraphIndex::ramBytesUsedOneNode` no longer takes an `int nodeLevel` parameter
+- Several methods no longer take a leftover-from-hnsw `int nodeLevel` parameter

 # Upgrading from 1.0.x to 2.0.x